andreafalzetti/andreafalzetti.github.io/_posts/2018-04-17-10-tools-to-boost-your-developer-experience.markdown

 crosspost_to_medium: true
 ---

-Wheter you are working on the back-end or the front-end, having the *right tool for the job*, can really make a difference some times.
+Whether you are working on the back-end or the front-end, having the *right tool for the job*, can really make a difference some times.

 With this blog post, I want to share with you some of the tools that I use pretty much every day and I believe can be useful to any software developer.